 Mast Cell Activation Syndrome (MCAS)

 MCAS is also commonly referred to as a type of Mast Cell Activation Disorder (MCAD).

 Let’s start with “what’s a mast cell?”

 Unless you’re a medical professional you’ve probably never heard of them.
 I certainly hadn’t.
 Mast cells are best known for releasing histamine and being a key player in serious allergic reactions… like someone having anaphylaxis from bee stings or peanuts, or an asthma attack triggered by something like smoke.

-Mast cells are a are part of the immune system and play a vital role in detecting and responding to foreign substances throughout the body, though the details are still poorly understood.
+Mast cells are a part of the immune system and play a vital role in detecting and responding to foreign substances throughout the body, though the details are still poorly understood.
 These little cells are activated and actually explode (fancier term- degranulate) to release a huge variety of chemicals, presumably depending on what activated them.
 These chemicals are used to mediate other reactions and many other things yet to be discovered; this is why you’ll often hear these released chemicals referred to as mediators.
-One thing they do seem to know- mast cells activate inflammation and promote cell proliferation for wound healing.
+One thing they do seem to know- mast cells promote inflammation and cell proliferation for wound healing.

 Mast cells are born from stem cells in the bone barrow.
-They’re prolific, being found in most tissues throughout the body, especially those close to the outside environment, including the gastrointestinal tract and skin… They’re even found in close contact with neurons, but the exact purpose is still a mystery under research.
+They’re prolific, being found in most tissues throughout the body, especially those close to the outside environment, including the lungs, gastrointestinal tract and skin… They’re even found in close contact with neurons, but the exact purpose is still a mystery under research.

 What is MCAS?